 These cards also allow you to build up your credit score, but often, you’ll need a higher credit profile for approval.
 You’ll also need discipline when it comes to paying them off.
 If you miss payments, your credit will suffer.

-Some unsecured credit cards that cater to people with low credit, although they often charge higher interest rates and provide a lower credit limit.
+Some unsecured credit cards for no credit that cater to people with low credit, although they often charge higher interest rates and provide a lower credit limit.
 Once you prove your creditworthiness, companies give you higher limits and lower interest rates.

 Building your credit score over time is the best way to prove that you deserve cards with better terms.
 If you use a credit card correctly, it won’t take long before you notice a bump in your score.
 How do you use cards to rebuild your credit?

 The obvious way to accomplish this is to make your payments on time.
 Late payments show up on your credit report and affect your score.
 There are other consequences to paying your bill late.

 First, you’re charged late fees.
 These fees vary but are often $35 or more.
 Those late charges add up and can turn a small purchase into a large bill.

 Creditors might also decide to raise your interest rate if your payment is 60 days or more overdue.
 Your new interest rate, or “penalty rate” could be extreme.
 Often, companies charge you the highest interest the card allows in an attempt to recoup their money.
 Remember, credit companies assume the risk of missed payments; higher interest rates are a way of mitigating this risk.

 Any payment over 30 days late shows up on your credit report.
 Since payment history makes up 35% of your credit score, you should expect to see that all important number drop as well.
 Prior to getting these late notices on your credit report, it would be best to find an online loan to pay off the debt.
 This will allow you to repay the card over time with more reasonable monthly payments.